Security in OpenAPI

-When designing an API, it is important to consider the security requirements for accessing the API.
-OpenAPI 3.1 provides a way to define security requirements at both the document and operation levels.
+When designing an API, it’s important to consider the security requirements for accessing the API.
+The OpenAPI Specification 3.1 provides a way to define security requirements at both the document and operation levels.

-Firstly, “security” is a general term which covers multiple authentication and authorization systems which are commonly used to keep API operations being used by only the intended actors.
+Firstly, “security” is a general term that covers multiple authentication and authorization systems commonly used to ensure API operations are used only by the intended actors.

-Before referencing a security scheme as a requirement in the security
+Before you can reference a security scheme as a requirement in the security

 section, it must be defined in the Components Object under securitySchemes